 When using multiple threads, verify that no unprotected data is used directly by more than one thread.

 If shared variables must be used in multithreaded applications, use model checking or equivalent methodologies to prove the absence of race conditions.

-For all new applications that require concurrency, consider using Async IO instead of threads or processes whenever possible.
-The reliability, speed, and maintainability of Async IO code is superior even though there is a steep learning curve.
-When using Pipe() in conjunction with processes or threads, do not read or write from the same end of the pipe at the same time or data corruption will result.

 6.62 Concurrency – Premature termination [CGS]